codsen/codsen/packages/string-match-left-right/readme.md

 `position`       | Natural number incl. zero  | yes         | Starting index.
 Can be zero.
 Otherwise, a natural number.
 `whatToMatch`    | String or array of strings | yes         | What should we look for on the particular side, left or right.
 If array is given, at one or more matches will yield in result `true`
 `opts`           | Plain object               | no          | The Optional Options Object.
 See below.

+### Output

+Returns Boolean `false` or value of the string that was matched, that is,

+* if `whatToMatch` was a string, then returns it, OR
+* if `whatToMatch` was an array, then returns the first match from this array's elements.

 **[⬆ &nbsp;back to top](#)**